Saagilat/tes3mp-easy/README.md

-# TES3MP Easy setup guide
+# TES3MP Easy setup

-Collection of guides for setting up and managing a TES3MP servers, and installing the TES3MP client.
+Collection of guides and srcripts for setting up and managing a TES3MP servers with some QOL, and installing the TES3MP client.

 ## 🎮 For Players